cs3216/cs3216.github.io/assignments/facebook/index.md

 <div class="box">
   <strong class="milestone-counter">Milestone 6:</strong> Share with us some queries (at least 3)
   in your application that require database access.
 Provide the <em>actual SQL queries</em>
-  you use and explain how it works.
+  you use (if you are using an [ORM](https://www.wikiwand.com/en/Object-relational_mapping), find out the underlying query) and explain how it works.
 </div>

 ### Facebook Graph API